RedJanvier/covicalc/README.md

 # Covicalc

-This is an awesomity taskforce challenge
+This is a taskforce challenge